limbernie/limbernie.github.io/_posts/2019-11-02-haystack-htb-walkthrough.md

 Discovered open port 9200/tcp on 10.10.10.115
 ```

 Nothing unusual with the ports.
-Let\'s do one better with `nmap` scanning the discovered ports to establish their services.
+Let's do one better with `nmap` scanning the discovered ports to establish their services.

 ```
 # nmap -n -v -Pn -p22,80,9200 -A --reason -oN nmap.txt 10.10.10.115